JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 {kotlin-runnable="true"}

-Although members of companion objects in Kotlin look like static members from other languages, they are actually instance members of the companion object.
+Although members of companion objects in Kotlin look like static members from other languages, they are actually instance members of the companion object, meaning they belong to the object itself.
 This allows companion objects to implement interfaces:

 ```kotlin
 interface Factory<T> {